hazelcast/hazelcast-code-samples/testing/README.md

 ### Testing streaming applications

-Hazelcast releases also support for testing streaming applications.
-This is done extending `JetTestSupport` (itself an extension of `HazelcastTestSupport`).
+Test streaming applications is also supported - this is done extending `JetTestSupport` (itself an extension of `HazelcastTestSupport`).
 The [Hazelcast docs](https://docs.hazelcast.com/hazelcast/5.5/test/testing-streaming) provide further details.

 To use `JetTestSupport` the following dependencies must be included: